 The curriculum is designed to blend conceptual knowledge with hands-on experience using modern GIS software and techniques.
-The majority of coursework can be completed asynchronously — some courses feature optional live sessions that can be accessed through the state-of-the-art DEN@Dornsife delivery platform.
-All class sessions are recorded and can be accessed by students, whether they attend class in person, synchronously from a remote location or online asynchronously.
 Core theoretical concepts are provided via course notes and assigned readings.
 Written assignments give students the opportunity to analyze and apply the concepts and theory learned from readings.
 Practical exercises will mainly use ArcGIS Pro, which students access via virtual desktops and servers.

-The coursework for both master’s programs is designed to be completed within 20 months, and each of our GIS certificates can be completed in as little as eight months.
+The coursework for our master’s programs is designed to be completed within 24 months, and our GIS certificates can be completed in as little as eight months.

 Learning Objectives